westconn24/westconn24/README.md

 Hi!
-I'm Connor West, a sophomore student at UIC studying computer science.
-I'm interested in software engineering and app development and am currently learning everything I can about java and react.
+I'm Connor West, a junior at the University of Illinois at Chicago.

-Reach me at my email address westconn24@gmail.com!
+Please check out my latest project, created for the SparkHacks 2025 hackathon -> https://github.com/westconn24/garden-app Reach me at my email address westconn24@gmail.com!